cb-agr/agriPlot/README.md

 fbLLintersection <- findIntersectingPlots(fbLL,pivotLL,3)
 ```

 For starters, any set of pointsofInterest can be used.
 But in the following example we'll demonstrate how to use the function to find plots that intersect with pivot tracks.
-This is useful for mapping border plots into pivot tracks.
+This is useful for mapping border plots into pivot tracks. **Note, if you shift your field trial in any direction, you need to be aware that plot intersections may change as well!!!** So if you're doing this in practice you should add a little extra border in pivot tracks based on the intersections for good measure to allow for any minor adjustments during planting.

 ```R
 agD <- demoFieldBook(1,60,1,37,4)